K-Hanna/Calculator/README.md

 # Calculator2

-Simple calculator with braces and respect for order of operations.
+Simple calculator with brackets and respect for order of operations.